d0u9/.dot/README.md

 ---

+# Private config files

+If you have any private files(files contained sensitive content), you may gather all of them together and put them in the `conf` directory.
+This `conf` directory has been added in `gitignore` file, which won't be push to the server.

+---

 # NeoVim

 > If you are a man occasionally understands Chinese, you may check this [article](http://www.d0u9.xyz/neovim-pei-zhi-yu-cha-jian-shuo-ming/) which is posted on my blog for more details.